 To set your Bolt Card up as a debit card that pulls from your BTC balance when used you will first need to open up the CoinCorner app on a device with NFC capabilities with NFC enabled.

 Go to the Cards tab of the navigation bar at the bottom of the screen and choose The Bolt Card.
-This will not be available if you are on an older version of the app, so if you can't see this then you will need to go to the app store and update the app to version 4.1.2 or above.
+This will not be available if you are on an older version of the app, so if you can't see this then you will need to go to the app store and update the app to the latest version for your device.